 Moffitt Cancer Center has a highly specialized Gastrointestinal Oncology Program for diagnosing, treating and managing small intestine cancer.
 Our multispecialty small intestine cancer team addresses the needs of each patient by identifying the unique characteristics of his or her condition and then developing an individualized treatment plan.
 Our patients have full access to the most advanced treatments available, as well as nonsurgical interventions and an assortment of novel therapies that are offered through our robust clinical trials program.
 We also have a variety of supportive services geared toward enhancing a patient’s quality of life, and we offer it all in a single, convenient location.

 To schedule an appointment, receive a second opinion or consult with one of our oncology specialists regarding small intestine cancer symptoms, call 1-888-663-3488 or complete our new patient registration form.
 We’ve disrupted the traditional patient care model to provide patients with rapid access to cancer specialists with the goal of starting any necessary treatments as soon as possible.
-You can expect to be connected with a cancer expert within just one day, which is faster than any other cancer hospital in the country.
+You can expect to be connected with a cancer expert as soon as possible.